In November 2001, 24-year-old Barry Byars was charged with sexually assaulting his 11-year-old niece in May 2001 in Beaumont, Texas.

 In a sworn affidavit, the girl said that at the time of the allegation, her parents were divorced and she was living with her mother.
 When she was interviewed by child abuse investigators, she said that her father was waiting outside the interview room.
 “I knew he was watching me,” she said.
 “I felt that if I didn’t say these things, that he would get real mad and at that time, I wanted to live with my father and no longer live with my mother.
 So without really thinking, I was willing to say just about anything.”

 “Barry Byars has never done anything to me that you would call either physical or sexual abuse,” the girl said.
 The girl said she had been sexually abused years earlier by her grandfather and that on the day of the alleged assault, she stayed home sick from school and that Byars sat down on the couch in his boxer shorts and she saw his penis.
 “As I look back on it now, I know that I simply over-reacted because I really had been sexually abused by my grandfather when I was younger and I guess I was just paranoid that it would happen to me again.”

+A hearing was held in Jefferson County Criminal District Court where the girl testified similarly to her statement in the affidavit.
 After hearing the girl’s testimony, the trial court recommended that the conviction be vacated and the case dismissed.
 On November 9, 2005, the Texas Court of Criminal Appeals agreed and ordered the conviction vacated.
 The case was then dismissed by Jefferson County prosecutors and Byars was released from prison.

 – Maurice Possley